Sabina Di Risio shares how PatSnap has improved EcoSynthetix’ ability to address opportunities more proactively

 How has PatSnap been able to add value to your work?

-“Features within PatSnap have also helped our business’ internal R&D and IP collaboration.
-It’s helped us understand how information and value
+“Features within PatSnap have also helped our business’ internal R &D and IP collaboration.
+It’s helped us understand how information and value flows from different stakeholders, making the value connection clearer and more transparent.

 “PatSnap also helps us in identifying more innovation opportunities.
 Instead of waiting for things to come to us, either from a conference or publication, we go after it.
 Although events and conferences are good for identifying these new opportunities, I think there is a lot of power through doing it through software like PatSnap.